Thursday, June 13, 2019

 The Real Cahokia "Birdman Tablet."

-Archaeologist theorizes that the bird of prey on the front of the tablet symbolically represents the Upper World.
-The Middle World (of man) is represented by the human figure wearing the costume, and the Lower World is represented by the snakeskin pattern found on the back of the tablet.
+Archaeologists theorize that the bird of prey on the front of the tablet symbolically represents the Upper World.
+The Middle World (of man) is represented by the human figure wearing the costume, and the Lower World is defined by the snakeskin pattern on the back of the tablet.

-Also found on site was the Ramey Tablet.
+The Ramey Tablet was also found on site.
 The tablet was found east of Monks Mound on the Ramey farm sometime during the 19th century.
 It dates to around 1250 AD.
 The Ramey tablet is broken in quarters.
 Only one-half of the tablet was found.
-The original Ramey tablet is in the collection of the Madison County Historical Museum in Edwardsville, Illinois.
+The original Ramey tablet is in the Madison County Historical Museum collection in Edwardsville, Illinois.

 The Ramey Tablet displays war symbols of the Southeastern Ceremonial Complex with human heads, hair buns, beaded forelocks, ear spools, and pileated woodpeckers.